Admission and application

 - Diploma

-- RU Statement of Education form
+- Radboud Statement of Education form

-If you have not graduated yet, we ask that you upload the RU Statement of Education form (found at the bottom of this page) that has been completed by you or your school.
+If you have not graduated yet, we ask that you upload the Radboud Statement of Education form (found at the bottom of this page) that has been completed by you or your school.
 This form will give Radboud University a more complete overview of your education.

 - Sworn translations of diploma and transcript of grades